 The price of the good life

 If a 10% withdrawal rate sounds reasonable to you, I hope you're ready to go back to work.
-If the market doesn't perform up to snuff, you could deplete your savings in a mere 15 years.
-That means that at the age of 70, you could be looking for work again, in a market where your skills have one-tenth of their former value.
+It could happen in 15 years if the market doesn't perform up to snuff.
+At the age of 70, you could be looking for work again, in a market where your skills have one-tenth of the value they used to.
 That's not the retirement you hoped for when you said goodbye to the rat race, but it's the retirement you'll get if you fail to prepare and follow a sound financial plan.

-A great retirement starts with a solid financial plan in place from the first day of your working life.
+A great retirement starts with a solid financial plan on day one of your working life.
 That said, it's never too late to start planning.
 Putting together a complete financial plan that determines intelligent asset allocation, manages taxes and fees, calculates responsible withdrawal rates, and accounts for rising costs of living will still put you ahead of the majority of Americans.

-Even master investor Peter Lynch wasn't fully ready for the future in 1995, when he wrote that a 7% annual withdrawal rate would be prudent for an all-stock portfolio.
-He later retracted his analysis when financial columnist Scott Burns proved that Lynch's strategy could make for a most unhappy ending.
+Even master investor Peter Lynch wasn't fully ready for the future in 1995.
+He wrote at the time that a 7% annual withdrawal rate would be prudent for an all-stock portfolio, but he retracted his analysis when financial columnist Scott Burns proved that Lynch's strategy could make for a most unhappy ending.

 Prepare your portfolio

 Before you hit the beach, make sure your portfolio has some cover.
-Consider paring those stakes in volatile winners such as China Finance
+Pare those stakes in volatile winners such as SIFCO Industries

-Now, consider reallocating a portion of that newly freed capital to blue-chip dividend-payers such as McDonald's
+Now consider taking that newly freed capital and reallocating a portion of it to blue-chip dividend payers such as 3M

 Be your own money manager

 Preparing for retirement can be a complicated business -- even for great investors -- if you don't put together a proper plan.
-Running the numbers and experimenting with different withdrawal scenarios will take the guesswork out of your future, helping you avoid that dangerous scenario where you run out of cash.
+Running the numbers and experimenting with different withdrawal scenarios will take the guesswork out of your future and help you avoid that dangerous scenario where you run out of cash.

 No matter how complicated it gets, always remember that you are the best manager of your own money.
 You have your own best interests at heart, you won't charge yourself fees, and you're willing to devote every minute of your time to your future.
-That puts you ahead of most "professional" money managers from the get-go.
+Those plain facts put you ahead of most "professional" money managers from the get-go.

-This article was originally published June 30, 2005.
+This article was originally published on June 30, 2005.
 It has been updated.